sandialabs/Prove-It/readme.md

        python setup.py develop

-   to install a link to the source tree in your python path, so that changes you make to the code are immediately updated when Prove-It is imported.
-This is recommended if you plan to make updates/additions to the ever-expanding proveit packages.
+   to install a link to the source tree in your python path.
+We only support this "develop" installation at this time because of the way that the Prove-It database works in the filesystem.
+In any case, if you might want to make any [contributions](https://github.com/PyProveIt/Prove-It/blob/master/CONTRIBUTING.md) to the ever-expanding proveit packages, this "develop" installation will allow you to do that development (altering source code of the installed package).

-   Alternatively, run:

-       python setup.py install

-   if you wish to install Prove-It into your main python distribution without doing any development on the proveit packages.

 3) Run: